Vision in toads: Feature detectors and the visual system

-To understand the neural mechanisms underlying the toad's behavioral responses, Ewert performed a series of recording and stimulation experiments.
+To understand the neural mechanisms underlying the toad's prey catching and predator avoidance responses, Ewert performed a series of recording and visual stimulation experiments based on the available neuroanatomic data.
 First and foremost, the results allowed him to understand the way the visual system is constructed and connected to the central nervous system.
-Secondly, he discovered areas of the brain that were responsible for differential analysis of stimuli.
+Secondly, he discovered areas of the brain that were responsible for differential analysis of visual stimuli.